-(c) The application must contain documentation of the applicant's taxexempt status as indicated in the "Additional Information on Eligibility" section of this announcement.
+(c) The application must contain documentation of the applicant's tax-exempt and CDC statuses as indicated in the "Additional Information on Eligibility" section of this announcement.

 OCS Evaluation of Applications

 Applications that pass the initial OCS screening will be reviewed and rated by a panel based on the program elements and review criteria presented in relevant sections of this program announcement.